top of page

 Booking your wedding photographer is more than hiring someone with a camera.
 You’re choosing the person who will document your memories, give you space during emotional moments, and help your day feel calm, fun, and intentional.

 As a photographer who attends several consultations a month, I understand wanting to make sure you're a good fit with your photographer.
-I want to make sure I'm a good fit for my couples.
+In the same way, I want to make sure I'm a good fit for my couples.

 As an art-forward photographer, I find it really important for potential clients to understand what that means.
 I also want my clients to feel like choosing me is an easy decision because I really want them to know I'm thinking through all their fears and expectations already.
 While I've got questions I'm asking during a consultation, I have several questions below I recommend reading through that might give you an idea of what you could be asking based on your values and expectations for your own wedding photography.